soundpress/RulesOfNYC/docs/c35/index.rst

    (4) Credit card and charge card purchases.
 The candidate shall report the actual vendor and purchase price incurred for any goods purchased with a credit card or charge card, in the manner provided by the Board.
 Disbursements to credit card and charge card accounts shall not be itemized as such.

    (5) Contributions to political committees.
 Political contributions to political committees that support or oppose candidates in New York City (except political committees of other candidates), including state party committees, that are made by a candidate with his or her personal funds and that, in the aggregate for any single political committee, exceed the contribution limit applicable to the offices of mayor, public advocate, and comptroller for contributors having business dealings with the city pursuant to section 3-703(1-a) of the Code, are presumed to be expenditures in furtherance of the candidate's campaign and contributions from the candidate to the candidate's campaign, and, as such, must be reported to the Board.
 The candidate may rebut this presumption by providing evidence indicating that the contributions were not in furtherance of the candidate's campaign.
 Such contributions are subject to all applicable expenditure and contribution limits, except that contributions made to committees registered with the New York State Board of Elections and/or the Federal Election Commission as independent expenditure committees are not subject to such limits.
 Candidates must create and maintain records of such contributions.
-Contributions made with a candidate's personal funds as provided in this paragraph shall not be the basis for a deduction from such candidate's public funds payment pursuant to Rule 5-01(n)(1).
+Contributions made with a candidate's personal funds as provided in this paragraph shall not be the basis for a deduction from such candidate's public funds payment pursuant to 52 RCNY § 5-01(n)(1).

 (f) Documentation.
-Together with each disclosure statement, the candidate shall submit documentation to verify the accuracy of the data reported, including all bank records and deposit slips required to be maintained pursuant to Rules 4-01(b)(1) and 4-01(f)(1) not previously submitted.
+Together with each disclosure statement, the candidate shall submit documentation to verify the accuracy of the data reported, including all bank records and deposit slips required to be maintained pursuant to 52 RCNY § 4-01(b)(1) and (f)(1) not previously submitted.
 A disclosure statement may be rejected as an insufficient submission if not accompanied by such documentation.